 In November 2022, someone indirectly voiced concerns that they felt that certain elements of spirituality were missing in my yoga class.
 However, it were exactly these elements that led them to experience happiness.
 Unfortunately, they did not elaborate further.

 As a reaction, a part inside me lost its passion and my mind started bugging me with an endless number of pseudo-spiritual and “spiritual bypassing’ concepts”.
-Those who carefully and conscientiously observe the “yoga industry”, knows about the endless amount of activities, gurus and trends resembling these concepts.
+Those who carefully and conscientiously observe the “yoga industry”, know about the endless amount of activities, gurus and trends resembling these concepts.

 After a couple of days I fortunately felt the enlightening inspiration to write and clarify for myself why I repeatedly choose to teach exactly what I teach.